Kathy Beale: Initial departure and return (1998)

 In November 1997, the press revealed that after 13 years playing Kathy, Gillian Taylforth had opted not to renew her contract when it expired in March 1998.
 Taylforth commented, "I love EastEnders, it's in my blood.
 But after 12 years I want a bit of a change.
 I want to spend more time with my family and consider other offers.
 It was an extremely difficult decision to make but I felt this was the best time to go.
 I've had alternative job offers in the past, but I've always stuck with EastEnders.
 It's been brilliant for me and I will miss it hugely."
 At the time, a BBC spokesperson would not confirm the departure saying, "Gilly is in discussions about taking a possible break.
 It is the policy that long-serving, valued, senior cast members are eligible for such breaks."
 However, her departure was later confirmed, with Taylforth saying that she made the decision to quit after she missed her daughter's sports day due to filming commitments on set.
 Barbara Windsor, who plays Kathy's mother-in-law Peggy Mitchell, said: "This is really sad.
 Gill is a wonderful actress and a very good friend."
-Steve McFadden, who plays Kathy's estranged husband Phil Mitchell, said: "I can't believe it.
+McFadden said: "I can't believe it.
 I've been with her all day and she never said a thing."